 Control Room manages your work data.
 Consider some of the following questions related to process automation:

 How do I scale the workload efficiently over multiple execution environments?
 Control Room enables parallel processing.
-Need to run some steps in the cloud and others on Windows environments?
+Need to run one step in the cloud, another on a Windows machine, and one more on a Linux server?
 Can do!

 How do I rerun only the failed data items?
 I don't want to rerun everything.
 Control Room tracks the status of the work items.
 Successfully processed work items are tracked separately from the failed ones.
 This way, you can reprocess only the failed items if needed!

 How can I be sure I don't lose any data if the robot crashes?
 By using work items, the status of your process stays up to date even if something horrible happens to your robot during execution.

 How do I measure and communicate the value generated by the process?
 You can define the monetary value of your work items.
 This communicates the benefits of the automation in terms that business folks appreciate!

 No need to invest in custom solutions.
 Instead of having to develop custom libraries, setting up databases, monitoring systems, analytics software, and figuring out how to use and maintain all that in the future, Control Room work data management provides a standard and best practice answer to all of these questions with a minimal effort from the user.